MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-slotinslot.md

 ---
-Description: The CIM\_SlotInSlot relationship represents the ability of a special adapter to extend the existing slot structure to enable otherwise incompatible cards to be plugged into a frame or hosting board. ms.assetid: 688231de-49fd-415d-b2c8-ef0dd4dcaee4 ms.tgt_platform: multiple
+description: The CIM\_SlotInSlot relationship represents the ability of a special adapter to extend the existing slot structure to enable otherwise incompatible cards to be plugged into a frame or hosting board. ms.assetid: 688231de-49fd-415d-b2c8-ef0dd4dcaee4 ms.tgt_platform: multiple
 title: CIM_SlotInSlot class